 Students might like to compare other of Bach′s settings of this chorale, although they vary in detail only.
 A third higher and harmonised somewhat more ornately, it ends the secular wedding cantata C 197 (chapter 75).
 In the same key and with a few minor alterations it also closes Cs 88 and 84 (vol 3, chapters 18 and 37).
 Clearly it was a well known and often used melody, attested to by the fact that two different sets of verses were assigned to it.

-The bleakest version, however, remains this one for C 166, a cantata that reminds us of Man′s natural fear of death, whatever reassurances his church and his religion might offer him.
+The bleakest version, however, remains this one for C 166, a cantata that reminds us of Man′s natural apprehensions about death, whatever reassurances his church and his religion might offer him.

 Copyright: J Mincham 2010.
 Revised 2012, 2014, 2017, 2020.